Led by Rachel Micol

 Domestic Violence Intervention Services/Call Rape (DVIS) Men’s and Women’s

 This study aims to examine variables that may be related to a participant’s success in a 52-week court-mandated treatment program for Domestic Violence Offenders (Male and Female groups).
 This study will assess PTSD symptoms, exposure to traumatic events, depressive symptoms, and readiness to change at the beginning and end of the participant’s time in the program.
 Treatment outcome information and recidivism data will be collected on each participant following the program to evaluate the program’s effectiveness.
+The study will also include a qualitative analysis of readiness to change themes.

 Advocacy Alliance/Interpersonal Violence Survey